keonpeter/Congress/README.md

 <!-- badges: end -->

-The goal of Congress is to …
+The goal of Congress is to provide information about US Congressional representatives throughout history.

 ## Installation